tenthbit/protocol/protocol.md

 * `tp`: topic; Unique ID identifying the topic that this payload is in reference to.
 Not present if not applicable
 * `op`: operation; Common `op`s are `ack`, `error`, `auth`, `find`, `act`, `join`, `leave`, and `meta`
 * `sr`: source; origin of the action.
 May be a username (`danopia`), server (`@10b.it`), or federated user (`danopia@10b.it`).
 * `ex`: extra; `op`-specific data, in an object.
 Data in `ex` that can not be ignored is the same for all instances of a particular `op`.
-The data in `ex` MUST be transmitted as it was recieved by the server. `ex` MAY contain data other than what is set out in this document, but it will always be safe to ignore it and simply pass it on to the clients if acting as a server, or simply not handle if acting as a client.
+The data in `ex` MUST be transmitted as it was recieved by the server - that is, it should be considered to be immutable. `ex` MAY contain data other than what is set out in this document, but it will always be safe to ignore it and simply pass it on to the clients if acting as a server, or simply not handle if acting as a client.

 ### Operations